Neethu-Muthu/Automobile/README.md

 run npm dev for ui
 ```
 ## 📝 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE[LICENSE] file for details.

 Thank you for exploring the Automobile Use Case on Hyperledger Fabric! 🚗🔗